-During our visit to Toronto we took part in the Maximum City project.
+During our visit to Toronto we took part in the Maximum City project, a project on sustainable cities and urban planning.
 The challenge we were faced with was to create something to help newcomers in the city of Toronto, like an app, a specific service or something completely different.
-When we started thinking about a great way to help immigrants, refugees, and tourists when they first come to Toronto, we quickly recognized that it’s important to consider three main aspects: empathy, creativity and sustainability.
+When we started thinking about a great way to help immigrants, refugees, and tourists when they first come to Toronto, we quickly realized that it’s important to consider three main aspects: empathy, creativity and sustainability.
 The different tasks and excursions helped us create our projects.

 The first thing we had to do was to put ourselves in the shoes of a newcomer.
 What do you need as a newcomer?
 Of course you need food and a place to stay, a job to earn your own money, a possibility to get around in the city and someone who knows the city and can answer your questions.
 But there are also some barriers that make the new experience difficult.
 A different language, a different culture, separation from your family and friends, no money and help.
 These were problems that we might solve with our projects.

 On Monday, we visited Kensington Market.
 A welcoming place, where you can find many different cultures next to each other.
 The houses and shops were all full of colours and art, you could taste different specialities on every corner, there were many different smells, and you could see people from many different countries.
 As a newcomer it’s a good place to go because it combines different cultures, religions and languages.